zyczu1/radium-upstream/.github/ISSUE_TEMPLATE/crash_report.md

 ### Additional Information

 > Provide any additional information or context which may be relevant to the issue.
 If you have none to add,
 > you can remove this section.
-If possible, please confirm that the crash does not happen when Lithium is not installed.
+If possible, please confirm that the crash does not happen when Radium (Lithium) is not installed.